breskyy/kalkulator-inwestycyjny/README.md

-tak# Investment Calculator and Dividend Income Predictor
+# Investment Calculator and Dividend Income Predictor

 This is a web-based investment calculator designed to help users predict future dividend yields and visualize the potential growth of their income from stocks over time.